BaifeiRen/BaifeiRen.github.io/_teaching/2025-spring-teaching-1.md

 Head TA for GEOS 372 Cartography
 ===
-Teaching Assisstant for Course GEOS372 Cartography: The only TA for course Cartagraphy with 60 students and 7 labs(work hour 192 hours/term), teach students to use ArcGIS Pro, R Studio, and Adobe Illustrator to create maps; teach students to use R stududio to create interactive maps.
+Teaching Assisstant for Course GEOS372 Cartography: The only TA for course Cartagraphy with 60 students and 7 labs(work hour 192 hours/term), teach students to use ArcGIS Pro, R Studio, and Adobe Illustrator to create maps; teach students to use R studio to create interactive maps.